adriansimonn/adriansimonn/README.md

 - 🚀 Shipping MVP of Enfora (AWS, Docker, Stripe, OpenAI)
 - 📈 Scaling backend workflows with Lambda and CI/CD
-- 🎤 Presenting my research at ACL 2025 in Vienna, Austria
 - 🛠️ Polishing DSA skills and learning new technologies
 - 🧬 Exploring new complex LLM topics